Michigan Firehouse Museum

 The Michigan Firehouse Museum and Education Center is a fire museum dedicated to the history of firefighting in the U.S. state of Michigan.
-It is located at 110 West Cross Street in Ypsilanti, Michigan.
+It incorporates the former Ypsilanti Fire Station, a Romanesque Revival-style fire station built in 1898.
+The museum is located at 110 West Cross Street in Ypsilanti, Michigan.

 History

 The Michigan Firehouse Museum is located in Ypsilanti's former fire station, which was built adjacent to the city's Depot Town neighborhood in 1898 and remained in service until 1975.
 That year, the city built a new station and sold the old one to a family who lived in the building.
 In 1998, the old station was purchased by Ann Arborites Howard and Norma Weaver, who then opened the museum that same year.

 The Michigan Firehouse Museum and Education Center was incorporated as a 501(c)(3) non-profit organization in 1999.
 In 2005, it was the only fire museum in the state open year-round, as well as the closest one to Metro Detroit.

 The present museum consists of the former fire station as well as a modern, multilevel addition, that together combine for a total of 26,000 sqft.
 The addition was built in 2002.

 The museum is a component of the MotorCities National Heritage Area, which has grant-funded a mortar-restoration project on the original fire station's brick exterior.